Runadee/Runadee/README.md

 # 💫 About Me:

 - 👋 Hi, I’m Edanur.

 - 👀 I'm a Software Developer dedicated to lifelong learning and self-improvement.
 With a knack for multitasking and thriving under pressure, I'm always eager to tackle new challenges.
 Whether working solo or in a team, I approach problem-solving with creativity and adaptability, aiming for optimal results.
 I strongly believe in the power of communication and building strong relationships to drive progress in the software field.
-- I can speak Turkish(Native) , English and German ( both of B2 Levels)
-- 🌱 I’m currently learning Full-Stack Web Development and Mobile App Development.
-- 💞️ I’m looking to collaborate on building mobile apps and web technologies.
-- 📫 How to reach me: via LinkedIn Edanur Gurgen.